lllllllillllllillll/DweebUI/README.md

 # DweebUI

-DweebUI is a simple docker web interface created using Node.js.
+DweebUI is a simple docker web interface created with Javascript and Node.js

 Pre-Pre-Pre-Pre-Pre Alpha v 0.01 ( :fire: Experimental.
 Don't install on any servers you care about :fire: )